hamdinh98/Food-order-app/README.md

 # Food-order-app
-An App that I've practice some React features like :
+An App that I've practice on some React features like :
 - useState
 - useReducer
 - useEffect